 The biggest advice I would give is to be connected.
 Talk to people.
 Tell people about your ideas.
 Get out.
 There are so many networking opportunities available here in the Greater Hartford area—and throughout Connecticut.
 There are so many ways to get involved and talk about what you do with people who can help you plug in and find the right connections.
 And there are people who are genuinely interested in helping you become successful.

-One of the things I love the most about the work I do with the Alliance—and particularly with IDH—is my ability to connect people, whether it’s two business owners in the same industry who are starting out or trying to grow their businesses, or it’s two people I think could benefit from knowing each other.
+One of the things I love the most about the work I do with the MHA—and particularly with IDH—is my ability to connect people, whether it’s two business owners in the same industry who are starting out or trying to grow their businesses, or it’s two people I think could benefit from knowing each other.

 I’ve said it before: You don’t know what you don’t know.
 But also, the more you know the more you know.
 You can’t know everything there is to know when you’re starting out.
 That’s okay.
 Find your niche.
 Find your people.
 Talk to them.
 Figure out what makes your business possibly successful.
 Ask for help—and know it’s okay to ask for help.

-Interested in learning more about Uncommon Content, LLC
+Learn more about Uncommon Content, LLC